[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 The resulting RawMonthly sheet has 18 rows: 3 companies × 2 years × 3 months (Oct–Dec).

-When the code interpreter aggregates this file, we determine "correctly aggregated" if the results match the following values (acceptance criteria).
+When having the code interpreter aggregate this file, we consider the result correct ("pass") if it matches the following values (pass criteria).

 Company 2024 ARR Avg 2024 NRR Avg 2024 OPM Avg 2025 ARR Avg 2025 NRR Avg 2025 OPM Avg ARR YoY